xinyi6666/stock_trading/README.md

   <img width="250" src="/fig/Testing_result_30_mins.jpg">
 </p>

-Both policies attain similar portfolio values across all the trading dates.
+Both policies attain similar portfolio values after training for over 15 minutes.
 In the right-most figure, the two curves almost overlap over the first half of the trading dates.
 Toward the end of testing, the two portfolio values differ by only a few hundreds of dollars.
+We notice that PPO performs better than DDPG when trained only for 1 minute.
+This suggests that PPO trains faster, which is an advantage over DDPG if the available training time is short.

 <p align="center">
   <img width="420" src="/fig/new_table.jpeg">
 </p>

 Lastly, we compare the DDPG and PPO results with SPY500 index and QQQ, whose components are the stocks of Nasdaq top 100 companies.
 More specifically, we evaluate these methods in terms of the return, the standard deviation of excess return, and Sharpe ratios.
-From the table above, we observe that both policies trained by the deep reinforcement learning algorithms beat the market index by over 10% in returns.
+From the table above, we observe that both policies trained for 30 minutes by the deep reinforcement learning algorithms beat the market index by over 10% in returns.
 Although their standard deviations are larger, their Sharpe ratios are comparable with the market index.
 Such results suggest that deep reinforcement learning approaches have great potentials in tackling the stock trading problem.

 # How to Use This Repository
 ## Install dependencies